pascalvanderheiden/ais-sync-pattern/README.md

 ### Step 7: In Azure DevOps, update the Release pipeline and Run it.
 - Go to Pipelines, Releases.
-Note.
-Because I've enabled continuous deployment in my template, there is a failed release there already.
-You can ignore that, because we are going to fix the release in the step.
 - Select "Release AIS Synchronous pattern-CD", Edit.
 - In Tasks, select the Tasks which have the explaination mark "Some settings need attention", and update Azure Subscription to your Service Principal Connection.
 - In Variables, update the variables to match the naming you used in the Build pipeline.
-- In Variables groups, link the "Key Vault Secrets" variable group, by clicking the Link button.
+- In Variables groups, link the "Key Vault Secrets" variable groups, by clicking the Link button.
 Scope it to the specific environment stage.
+- In the Pipeline, Click on the Pre-deployment conditions (blub next to each stage), and Check Pre-deployment approvals and enter your e-mail as approver.
 - Save & Create Release.

 ### Step 8: Go to your API Management Instance and test the API
-In the Azure Portal, just go to API Management, APIs, click your new API (Customer), Click the operation GET and click the tab "Test" and click Send.
+In the Azure Portal, just go to API Management, APIs, click your new API, Click the operation GET and click the tab "Test" and click Send.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.